ANC branch charges anti-Zuma MP with bringing party into disrepute

 South Africa slipped into a recession in March and unemployment stands at its highest in 14 years.

-The KwaZulu-Natal ANC spokesman Mdumiseni Ntuli said Khoza would appear before a panel of ANC officials within 14 days.
-He did not give details of what disciplinary measures could be taken against her.
+The KwaZulu-Natal ANC spokesman Mdumiseni Ntuli did not give details of what disciplinary measures could be taken against Khoza.

-Khoza, a 47-year-old Zulu academic, was unavailable to comment.
-Police are investigating a death threat she received for her stance on Zuma.
+Khoza, a 47-year-old Zulu academic, said in statement the charges were proof the ANC no longer tolerated dissent.

+"I’m being persecuted because I can no longer toe the party line," Khoza said.
+"I cannot accept corruption, looting, a disregard for the people who brought us to power and the propping up of growing kleptocracy."

 The speaker of parliament is expected to decide whether the motion against Zuma will be held by secret ballot.